Sample Efficient Algorithms for Learning Quantum Channels in PAC Model and the Approximate State Discrimination Problem: Lower Bounds

-The first lower bound uses the $\eps$-packing-net construction of \cite{tomography-aram}.
-In Lemma 5 of the arxiv version of \cite{tomography-aram}, the authors showed the existence of a set $C$ of $d$-dimensional pure states with the following two properties: the distance between each state is at least $\eps$ and the Holevo information $\chi_0$ for states uniformly drawn from the set is $O(\eps^2 \ln(\ln |C|/\eps))$.
+\begin{thm} The sample complexity of $(\eps,\delta)$-approximate state discrimination on a set $C$ of pure states is $\Omega((1-\delta)\ln|C|/\eps^2)/\ln(\ln |C|/\eps)$. \end{thm} \begin{proof} This lower bound uses the $\eps$-packing-net construction of \cite{tomography-aram}.
+In Lemma 5 of the arxiv version of \cite{tomography-aram}, the authors showed the existence of a set $C$ of $d$-dimensional pure states with the following three properties: the distance between each state is at least $\eps$, the Holevo information $\chi_0$ for states uniformly drawn from the set is $O(\eps^2 \ln(d/\eps))$, and $\ln |C| = \Omega(d)$.
 With a simple reduction to communication protocol and Holevo theorem, \cite{tomography-aram} showed that to distinguish states in $C$ with probability $\delta$, $\frac{(1-\delta)\ln|C|-\ln 2}{\chi_0} = \Omega((1-\delta)\ln|C|/\eps^2)/\ln(\ln |C|/\eps)$ samples are required.
 Since every state in $C$ is $\eps$-far from each other, an $(\eps,\delta)$-approximate discriminator should be able to distinguish each state in $C$ with probability $\delta$, therefore the discriminator must take $\Omega((1-\delta)\ln|C|/\eps^2)/\ln(\ln |C|/\eps)$ samples.
-This matches the sample complexity of our pure state algorithm in terms of $\eps$ and $|C|$ with some logarithmic factors.
-Unfortunately, running the same argument with the mixed state $\eps$-packing nets of \cite{tomography-aram} does not give us tighter lower bound.
+This matches the sample complexity of our pure state algorithm in terms of $\eps$ and $|C|$ with some logarithmic factors. \end{proof} \begin{rem} Unfortunately, running the same argument with the mixed state $\eps$-packing nets of \cite{tomography-aram} does not give us tighter lower bound, so we don't have a matching lower bound for the mixed state case. \end{rem} \begin{cor} The proper $(\eps,\delta)$-PAC sample complexity of a concept class $C$ of pure states is $\Omega((1-\delta)\ln|C|/\eps^2)/\ln(\ln |C|/\eps)$. \end{cor}